Batting (cricket)

 In cricket, batting is the act or skill of hitting the ball with a bat to score runs and prevent the loss of one's wicket.
-Any player who is currently batting is, since September 2021, officially referred to as a batter (historically, the terms "batsman" and "batswoman" were used)—regardless of whether batting is their particular area of expertise.
+Any player who is currently batting is, since September 2021, officially referred to as a batter regardless of whether batting is their particular area of expertise.
+Historically, batsman and batswoman were used, and these terms remain in widespread use.
 Batters have to adapt to various conditions when playing on different cricket pitches, especially in different countries; therefore, as well as having outstanding physical batting skills, top-level batters will have quick reflexes, excellent decision-making skills, and be good strategists.

 During an innings two members of the batting side are on the pitch at any time: the one facing the current delivery from the bowler is called the striker, while the other is the non-striker.
-When a batter is out, he is replaced by a teammate.
+When a batter is out, they are replaced by a teammate.
 This continues until the end of the innings, which in most cases is when 10 of the team members are out, whereupon the other team gets a turn to bat.

 Batting tactics and strategy vary depending on the type of match being played as well as the current state of play.
 The main concerns for the batters are not to lose their wicket and to score as many runs as quickly as possible.
 These objectives generally conflict—to score quickly, risky shots must be played, increasing the chance that the batter will be dismissed, while the batter's safest choice with a careful wicket-guarding stroke may be not to attempt any runs at all.
 Depending on the situation, batters may abandon attempts at run-scoring in an effort to preserve their wicket, or may attempt to score runs as quickly as possible with scant concern for the possibility of being dismissed.
 Unlike various other bat-and-ball sports, cricket batters may hit the ball in any direction to score runs, and can use creative shots to do so.